cozy-labs/cozy-dev-docs/source/clientsideapp.md

 # Create a client-side application for Cozy

-As a developer, do you believe it’s hard to play with data from differing applications?
-Well I'm here to try to prove you can and even more: you'll be able to code an application without a server, and this application will be able to use data from all the apps on your Cozy.
+Developing an app only requires writing a frontend (javascript code for the browser).
+Cozy provides an API to access and manage the user's data.
+Moreover, it handles the authentification for you.
+That means you can focus on the main features of your app without learning a new technology.
+You can use your favorite framework to build your app (Angular, React or Backbone).

 **Let's write a new contact application for Cozy!**

-Now, let's get serious and straight to the point: our goal is to build a client-side app which lists all contact names from the `Contact` app.
+The goal of this tutorial is to build a client-side app which lists all contact names from the `Contact` app.
 It will also allow users to create, update, and delete contact names.

 To do so, we'll proceed in different steps.
 We'll start slowly by deploying a client-side "Hello World" app, and we'll finish with a full contact app using vanillaJS.
 This tutorial is for everybody, from padawan to jedi, so don't be scared of it.
 We'll explain everything.